WlodzimierzPaczkowski/HackerRankSolutions/python/README.rst

 ===============================
 HackerRank challenges solution
 ===============================
-Here i will post solution for HackerRank challenges, java files names are same as names of challenges
+Here i will post solution for HackerRank challenges, python files names are same as names of challenges

 Python exercise are very short, so i don't want put one where one short magical phrase are enough, maybe i will